HttpRafa/modflared/README.md

 #### This mod has not yet been fully tested!

 ## How to use
-To be able to use the mod you have to be on the operating system Windows or Linux, MacOS is not supported.
+To be able to use the mod you have to be on the operating system Windows, Linux, or MacOS.
 To give the mod information about the tunnel, you have to create a folder called "modflared" in the Minecraft folder.
 A file called "access.json" must then be created in this folder.

 ## Example configuration (access.json)
 ```JSON